onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 How do we not completely destroy the innate curiosity and agency in kids - how do we end this mass lobotomization - it makes me sick - games are their only outlet and its a meaningless shadow career

-The limits of my models are the limits of my thinking
+The limits of my models are the limits of my thinking - our models completely shape our perception and frame the boundries of what we can think of - imagination is constrained - good theories and explanations literally help us see - without them we're blind and lost

+we have a self-perpetuating system - and in it thrives only that which serves (to maintain) it - it's a runaway train where nobody is truly in control

 When mentioning the call to action at the end add a 100-200ms short flash of the photo of the American president saying “I want you!”